Spending the Summer With A Toddler

 This week, in my part of the world, the summer holidays are officially over.
 Schools and nurseries are back in session; baby and toddler groups are up and running from Monday.

-Matilda and I (by which I mean: "I") are planning to try out several new groups.
-I'm hoping to find a handful which we can walk to, afford and don't have to block book, which fit around Matilda's current (increasingly early) naps and our friends' more hectic schedules, and - most importantly - which we both actually enjoy attending.
+MM and I (by which I mean: "I") are planning to try out several new groups.
+I'm hoping to find a handful which we can walk to, afford and don't have to block book, which fit around MM's current (increasingly early) naps and our friends' more hectic schedules, and - most importantly - which we both actually enjoy attending.

 But I haven't felt in a rush for the groups to start up again.